ALEEEHU/World-Simulator/README.md

   year={2025}
 }

+@inproceedings{dong2025hiscene,
+  title={HiScene: creating hierarchical 3D scenes with isometric view generation}, author={Dong, Wenqi and Yang, Bangbang and Yang, Zesong and Li, Yuan and Hu, Tao and Bao, Hujun and Ma, Yuewen and Cui, Zhaopeng}, booktitle={Proceedings of the 33rd ACM International Conference on Multimedia}, pages={9783--9792}, year={2025}
+}

 @article{yang2025sceneweaver,
   title={SceneWeaver: All-in-One 3D Scene Synthesis with an Extensible and Self-Reflective Agent}, author={Yang, Yandan and Jia, Baoxiong and Zhang, Shujie and Huang, Siyuan},